AQA AS-Level Economics | 10 Mark Questions

 Explain two factors that could increase the price of milk.

-Demand is the quantity of goods and services that consumers are willing and able to buy at a given price.
+Demand is the quantity of goods and services that consumers are willing and able to buy at each given price.
 Markets are a place where buyers and sellers meet to exchange goods and services (such as milk).

 AS Macroeconomics 10 Markers